Murder, Mayhem & Misadventure Walking Tours at Historic Oakwood Cemetery 1601 Navasota St. Austin TX

 In compiling this volume of narratives and photographs, we hoped to create connections from Austin's start as a 19th century wild outpost to the 21st century city we know today.
 If you've visited Oakwood, even if you've only driven through on Main Street, you cannot have missed the names Zilker, Kreisle, and Scarbrough on the monuments that line either side of the street.
 If you've explored a bit further, more familiar names appear along the shady lanes, and questions begin.
 Who exactly were these people, why are their names all over town, what did they contribute to Austin?
 And who are the others, and are there nameless ones--surely there are many?

 The tales and pictures in this book will answer some of those questions.
-In our continuing preservation work in Oakwood Cemetery, we've learned its stories from the shades and shadows and we're eager to share them with you. $16.25 each including sales tax.
+In our continuing preservation work in Oakwood Cemetery, we've learned its stories from the shades and shadows and we're eager to share them with you. $14.00 each (includes sales tax, shipping and handling).
 6"x9" paperback with 126 pages, black and white photographs on semi-gloss paper.
-Shipping & handling $5.95 (for up to 6 books).